jge162/Action-Workflows/README.md

 >[!NOTE]\
 >GitHub Action test case below: If errors exist within the code they'll be listed in the actions console.
 >Also you can run more than one file, by separating them using commas.
->A good trigger to use is also `workflow_dispacth`, to manually run the action.
+>A good trigger to use is also `workflow_dispatch:`, to manually run the action.

 ```yaml
 name: Run Python file